Boston Harbor, Washington

 Boston Harbor is an unincorporated community in Thurston County, Washington.
 The community is home to the Dofflemyer Point Light, built in 1934 and listed on the National Register of Historic Places in 1995.

 History

 Seattle real estate developer C. D. Hillman platted the site in 1907 and promoted sale of lots by offering cash prizes to buyers.

 Geography

 Boston Harbor is located at the intersection of Pickering Passage and Dana Passage, with outlying parts also falling along Budd Inlet.
-It is located between Dover Point and Dofflemyer Point, which is marked by a distinctive concrete lighthouse that is not accessible by land.
-Boston Harbor is a formerly rural area that has now become an affluent exurb of Olympia, Washington.
+It is located between Dover Point and Dofflemyer Point, which is marked by a distinctive concrete lighthouse that is not publicly accessible by land.
+Boston Harbor is located across Budd Inlet from Cooper Point; the two form the entrance to Budd Inlet.
+Boston Harbor is a formerly rural area that has now become an exurb of Olympia, Washington.

 Parks and recreation

-The community is home to the Boston Harbor Marina, and sits near Squaxin Park (formerly Priest Point Park) and Burfoot Park.
+The community is home to the Boston Harbor Marina and sits near Squaxin Park (formerly Priest Point Park) and Burfoot Park.
+The marina is often the location for community social gatherings, most notably in the Spring and Summer months.
+A public boat launch adjacent the marina is jointly owned by the Washington Department of Fish and Wildlife (WDFW) and Thurston County.

 Education

-Children in the area have attended the formerly independent Boston Harbor School since the early 1900s, now part of the Olympia School District.
+Children in the area attend the formerly independent Boston Harbor School since the early 1900s, now part of the Olympia School District.
+The school also serves as a community center for the rural area of northern Thurston County.